Xyverle/MattPack/README.md

 [mattbatwings](https://www.youtube.com/@mattbatwings) did not create any of these textures.
 This is an accumulation of multiple packs such as [VanillaTweaks](https://vanillatweaks.net/picker/resource-packs/) and [Codecrafted](https://codecrafted.net/)
 ![](preview.png)
-## Supported Versions:
+## Supported Versions: 1.18.2, 1.20.1
- * LTS Releases - 1.18.2
- * Current Version - 1.20.1
- * Versions other than the ones above could have a version but it will not get updates
+ * Versions other than the ones above will not get updates
 ### Features:
  * Iron trapdoors on the top block will be turned into lamps.
  * The Power Level of redstone dust is visible